top of page

 • Use of empirical tools to track progress (i.e. goniometry, thermal imaging)

-• In-person or virtual appointment options
+• In-person and/or virtual appointment options

 • Various treatment packages to fit any schedule or budget